FloodCamML/FloodCamML_cloudrun/README.md

 The published web application is:
 * built with R using {[shiny](https://github.com/rstudio/shiny)}
+* writing data to Google Sheets & images to Google Drive
 * containerized with [Docker](https://www.docker.com/)
 * hosted with [Google Cloud Run](https://cloud.google.com/run)

+## Instructions

+See the [**wiki**](https://github.com/FloodCamML/FloodCamML_cloudrun/wiki) for detailed instructions.
+The wiki will explain how to use this code template, set up the necessary Google APIs/permissions, and deploy the app to Google Cloud Run.

 ## Example